SwathantraPulicherla/CW_Test_Gen/README.md

-# AI C Test Generator
+# AI C/C++ Test Generator

-AI-powered unit test generator for C code using Google Gemini AI.
-Automatically generates comprehensive Unity framework tests for your C functions with intelligent stub generation and validation.
+AI-powered unit test generator for C and C++ code using Google Gemini AI.
+Automatically generates comprehensive Google Test framework tests for your functions with intelligent stub generation and validation.

 ## Features